rswestmoreland/codex/README.md

 1. **Entity Definitions**: Define new entities as they appear in your logs (e.g., "Firewall", "Endpoint").
 2. **Attribute Classifications**: Introduce new attributes that are relevant to your log data.
 3. **Relationship Models**: If your entities interact in new ways (e.g., a "User" accesses a "Firewall"), define this relationship clearly.
-(TBD)

 By following this approach, you can maintain a dynamic and scalable data model that adapts to the latest cybersecurity trends and technologies.